JoshuaIsom/connexiful/README.md

 isolated, disconnected, fragmented, alienated

 Origin:
 Coined by Google Bard, a large language model, on December 28, 2023.
 I prompted the language model to create a new word to describe "an ineffable sense of connection."
 A quick Google Search showed zero results for connexiful, so here we are.
-It's now on Urban Dictionary so it's practically real now.
+It's on Urban Dictionary so it's practically a real word now.

 "Connexiful" might not be the word for *it* for you, but it's worked for me so thanks Google 🤙